-Exclusive: Hundreds of Chinese businesses seek billions in loans to contend with coronavirus - sources
+Exclusive: Hundreds of Chinese businesses seek billions to contend with coronavirus - sources

 Extended factory closures, meanwhile, will slow manufacturing and weigh on global supply chains.

-Among the prospective borrowers are food delivery giant Meituan Dianping (3690.HK), smartphone maker Xiaomi Corp (1810.HK), ride-hailing provider Didi Chuxing Technology Co, facial recognition start-up Megvii Technology Inc and internet security business Qihoo 360 Technology Co, the sources said, adding that the companies seeking loans were either involved in the control of the epidemic or had been hardest hit.
+Among the prospective borrowers are food delivery giant Meituan Dianping, smartphone maker Xiaomi Corp, ride-hailing provider Didi Chuxing Technology Co, facial recognition start-up Megvii Technology Inc and internet security business Qihoo 360 Technology Co, the sources said, adding that the companies seeking loans were either involved in the control of the epidemic or had been hardest hit.

-China is fighting to contain the epidemic, which has killed more than 900 people in the country and infected more than 40,000.
+China is fighting to contain the epidemic, which has killed more than 900 people, the vast majority on the mainland, and infected more than 40,000.

-The companies seeking loans in the Chinese capital are likely to get fast-track approvals and preferential interest rates, said the sources, who received copies of two lists of company names sent to Beijing banks by the city government’s finance bureau.
+The companies seeking loans in the Chinese capital are likely to gain fast-track approvals and preferential rates, said the sources, who received copies of two lists of company names sent to Beijing banks by the city government’s finance bureau.

 The two lists also contained the size of loans sought.